struc2ture/vulkan-drafts/2-device/README.md

 - Surface
 - Physical device (hardcoded)
 - Find device's graphics queue with present support
+- For now it has to be that one queue is both graphics and has present support
 - Create logical device
 - Get queue handle of the graphics queue family